Jay15092005/Team-BitBroZ/README.md

 ## 🌍 Impact

 - ⏱️ **Faster Answers**: No Need To Wait For Reports.
-Answers Come Quickly.
+Answers Come Quicklyy.
 - 🌐 **For Everyone**: Anyone Can Use It — Not Just Data Experts.
 - 🎯 **Smarter Decisions**: Helps People Make Better Choices Based On Real Data.
 - 📉 **Less Work For Tech Teams**: Tech Teams Can Save Time And Focus On Bigger Things.